Eva Longoria Gives Birth to a Baby Boy

 Eva Longoria is officially a mama!

 The actress and her husband Jose Bastón welcomed a baby boy on Tuesday, June 19.
 According to HOLA!
-USA, which broke the news, the proud parents have named their son Santiago Enrique Bastón.
+USA, which broke the news, the two have named their son Santiago Enrique Bastón.

+The baby boy weighed six pounds and 13 ounces.
 The proud parents shared a picture of their first child together with the publication.

 "We are so grateful for this beautiful blessing," they told HOLA!
 USA.